Jose Trevino Player Props: Yankees vs. Twins

 Jose Trevino At The Plate

-- Trevino has a home run and a walk while batting .222.
+- Trevino is batting .200 with a home run and a walk.

-- He has gone deep in one of eight games, and in 3.6% of his plate appearances.
+- He has hit a long ball in one of nine games, and in 3.2% of his plate appearances.

-- He has scored a run in four of eight games so far this season.
+- He has scored in four of nine games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.